MTORC1: JNK pathway

 c-Jun N-terminal kinase (JNK) signaling is part of the mitogen-activated protein kinase (MAPK) signaling pathway essential in stress signaling pathways relating to gene expression, neuronal development, and cell survival.
 Recent studies have shown there is a direct molecular interaction where JNK phosphorylates Raptor at Ser-696, Thr-706, and Ser-863.
 Therefore, mTORC1 activity is JNK-dependent.
 Thus, JNK activation plays a role in protein synthesis via subsequent downstream effectors of mTORC1 such as S6 kinase and eIFs.

 Wnt pathway

 The Wnt pathway is responsible for cellular growth and proliferation during organismal development; thus, it could be reasoned that activation of this pathway also activates mTORC1.
 Activation of the Wnt pathway inhibits glycogen synthase kinase 3 beta (GSK3B).
 When the Wnt pathway is not active, GSK3B is able to phosphorylate TSC2 on Ser1341 and Ser1337 in conjunction with AMPK phosphorylation of Ser1345.
-It has been found that the AMPK is required to first phosphorylate Ser1345 before GSK3B can phosphorylate its target serine residues.
+It has been reported that the AMPK is required to first phosphorylate Ser1345 before GSK3B can phosphorylate its target serine residues.
 This phosphorylation of TSC2 would activate this complex, if GSK3B were active.
 Since the Wnt pathway inhibits GSK3 signaling, the active Wnt pathway is also involved in the mTORC1 pathway.
 Thus, mTORC1 can activate protein synthesis for the developing organism.